 Join over 10 million users

 An online poll is a survey in which participants communicate responses via the internet, typically by completing a set of questions on a web page.
-Online polls may be open to anyone, or to a selected group of people from a larger panel.
+The online poll creator can either keep it open for everyone to answer or for a selected group of people.

-Online polls offer flexible, convenient and time-saving option to learn about public opinion in a cost-effective way.
-The free online polls are easy to create and can be made live within minutes!
-A free online poll live on your website can gather you quick responses due to the easy accessibility of the internet on desktop as well as mobile devices.
+Online polls offer flexible, convenient and time-saving option to learn about public opinion cost-effectively.
+QuestionPro online polls are free, easy to create and can be made live within minutes!

 Most free online poll creation tools allow you to present data in form of graphs, bar charts, pie charts and many more.
 You can compare results of different polls, perform text analysis and create filters.
 This is a huge time-saver when it comes to sharing results with your team members, and is, therefore, another reason why online polls are a great choice for busy professionals.

-Media companies or political parties can run polls before primary or presidential elections to get an idea of who is being more popular amongst all the candidates.
-With polls, one can have a fairly good idea of the likelihood of winning an election.
+Media companies or political parties can use free online polling tool before primary or presidential elections to get an idea of who is being more popular amongst all the candidates.
+With polls, one can have a fair idea of who's likely to win an election.

 Example: If a media company wants to know which political party is most likely to win the U.S. Presidential elections, then they can run a free online election poll on their website and social media platforms to understand the sentiments and thoughts of their visitors.